jsconfjp/awesome-tokyo/README.md

 + **Book Ahead!** - Booking hotels in Tokyo at the last minute can be challenging.
 Plan early to ensure you have a place to stay.
 + **Have a Visa!** - By japanese law, you need to be able to identify yourself at all times with a passport and you need to have a valid visa.
 When in please, carry your passport on you safely.
 Many countries have a [visa excemption](https://www.mofa.go.jp/j_info/visit/visa/short/novisa.html) which means you will receive your visa upon embarkation in the airport.
 In more complex cases, please contact us after looking at: http://www.mofa.go.jp/j_info/visit/visa/
-+ **Have Cash!** - Foreign credit cards are problematic at many ATM's and sometimes at shops. _(ATMs at "7/11" convenience stores usually work)_ Having backup-cash with makes things easier.
++ **Have Cash!** - Foreign credit cards are problematic at many ATM's and sometimes at shops.
+Having backup-cash on you makes things easier. _(ATMs at "7/11 - seven eleven" convenience stores usually work)_
 + **No tipping!** - There is no tipping in any situation in Japan _(cabs, restaurants, personal care, etc.)_
 + **Power adapters!** - Japan has 100V! plugs that resembler North american plugs. ([more info](https://www.japan-guide.com/e/e2225.html)).
 + _To Consider:_ **an emergency document** - As long as everything is fine, Japan is wonderful but how to be prepared in case an issue arises?
 Here is a template by Martin with several notes: [🚨 Template](https://docs.google.com/document/d/15F9Z7fF1wOM3lGxAm7z9w-oqVemRnjzXODo3fv0KobU/edit#heading=h.pbkypg6742)